asvrada/CollegeProj-MiniGameEngine/README.md

 Open for all feedback

 ## _Todo Lists:_
-1. Fix all the memory leaks
+1. Options for changing Background
-2. Load .obj file
+2. Texture
-3. Options for changing Background
+3. static methods

 ### -What is this ?